Would you like to react to this message? Create an account in a few clicks or log in to continue.

 thanks guys .. yeah the big antenna is the perfect solution and i could prob put one up and not make a fuss of it but the problem is there are four blocks of flats all beside each other and it will be seen by the block beside me and trust me when i say it will get reported ...

-i'm leaning toward buying a different whip for the boomerang cause i've seen a 9 foot 1/4 wave whip that seems very popular ... my stuff arrives early next week i have only to order the coax so i have a bit of thinking time left ..
+i'm leaning toward buying a different whip for the boomerang cause i've seen a 9 foot 1/4 wave whip that seems very popular ...

-the coax will be fastened to the lightning conductor nearly the whole way down to me as i know all the residents and they will let me in to fasten it with zip ties ... not a good idea to have it fastened onto the conductor but i can't remember the last time we had lightning and even if we did i would disconnect it and hope for the best ... i will keep you informed of how i'm getting on guys and thank you again ....
+the coax will be fastened to the lightning conductor nearly the whole way down to me as i know all the residents and they will let me in to fasten it with zip ties ... not a good idea to have it fastened onto the conductor but i can't remember the last time we had lightning and even if we did i would disconnect it and hope for the best Very Happy ... i will keep you informed of how i'm getting on guys and thank you again ....

 Well, a 45 degree wire Inverted-V would be ~4ft tall, assuming you won't have anyone up there whilst you're transmitting, most Inverted-V's are guyed so that insulated guy ropes rise above 6 to 8ft, keeping transmitting wires out of reach of idiots.